United Palace of Cultural Arts

-Currently the theater is home to Christ United Church, founded by the late evangelist Reverend Ike, and is known as The Palace Cathedral for church services.
+The theatre became home to Christ United Church, founded by the late evangelist Reverend Ike, and was known as The Palace Cathedral for church services.
 In recent years it has also been used as a concert venue and is known as the United Palace when booked for such events.

 In June 2013 a fundraising campaign was begun to purchase a digital projector, which will be used to screen independent, foreign and classic movies.
 This project was successful, and the first movie screened in the theatre for over 44 years was “Casablanca” on November 17, 2013.
 It is equipped with a 4k DCP projector, a 50ft wide screen and 5.1 surround sound.
 In July 2017 it was announced the Robert Morton organ would be removed from the building by the New York Theatre Organ Society to undergo a complete overhaul.
 By early-2019 the restored organ was back in the building.
 On June 9, 2021 a Gala World Premiere of the movie “In the Heights” was held at the United Palace of Cultural Arts.